 It usually doesn’t make sense to go southeast to Grand Central when you can simply hop on a train from further north along the train line in Manhattan.
 Here are some scenarios in Manhattan where it makes sense for you to board the train at Harlem/125th street station:

 - From the upper west side of Manhattan: if you’re already in the 70 street or above, like at 90th street, for example, simply take the red subway line’s 2/3 train northeast to 125th street.
 Switch to Metro-North there.

 - From the upper east side of Manhattan: at 86th street, for instance, take the green subway line 4/5/6 train to 125th street.
-Then walk a few blocks west to Metro-North at 125th Street and Park Avenue where you’ll pick up Metro-North.
+Then walk a few blocks west to Metro-North at 125th Street and Park Avenue where you’ll pick up the MTA Metro-North Railroad.

 You can feel good about using an eco-friendly way of travel when you choose trains.
 They don’t pollute the air like cars do.
 And of course the train is always fun for being full present with a friend you’re traveling with or getting extra work done.

-Grand Central Terminal is LARGE.
+Grand Central Terminal (GCT) is LARGE.
 And it can be confusing if you’ve never been there.